iiMuhammadRashed/iiMuhammadRashed/README.md

 - Full-stack diploma from **Route Academy**

 ## What I Build

+Systems that need to be reliable, scalable, and easy to operate.

 - REST APIs and backend services
 - Authentication, authorization, and RBAC